onnx/onnx/docs/MetadataProps.md

 ## Image Category Definition

-For every tensor in this model that uses [Tensor Denotation](TensorDenotation.md) to declare itself an `IMAGE`, you can provide more information to the model consumer.
-Note that any metadata provided using this mechanism is global to ALL tensors with the accompanying denotation.
+For every tensor in this model that uses [Type Denotation](TypeDenotation.md) to declare itself an `IMAGE`, you SHOULD provide metadata to assist the model consumer.
+Note that any metadata provided using this mechanism is global to ALL types with the accompanying denotation.

 Keys and values are case insenstive.